Anand0909/durgasoft_python_lec/README.md

-This is 10th lecture from drugasoft for explaining python
+This is lecture notes from drugasoft for python